lue-bird/gren-language-design-discussions/record-choice-function.md

 To discuss
   - `type alias <type>` _vs_ `<type>`
-      - simple
+      - no keywords is simpler, less visual noise
-      - less distinct from value, function declarations
+      - keywords make it look more distinct from value, function declarations
   - if `; ; `, `, , `, `| | `, ` -> -> ` parens are optional
       - _vs_
         ```elm